Robert Quigg: Early life

-Robert Quigg was born on 28 February 1885 in Ardihannon, near Bushmills in County Antrim, Ireland, one of six children of Robert Quigg and his wife Matilda née Blue.
+Robert Quigg was born on 28 February 1885 in Ardihannon, near Bushmills in County Antrim, Ireland (now Northern Ireland), one of six children of Robert Quigg and his wife Matilda née Blue.
 His father worked as a boatman and tour guide at the nearby Giant's Causeway.
 Educated at the Giant's Causeway National School, Quigg worked on the Macnaghten estate at Dunderave.
 He was a member of the Ulster Volunteer Force and commanded the Bushmills Volunteers in 1913.

 First World War

 Shortly after the outbreak of the First World War, members of the Ulster Volunteer Force were urged to join the British Army to form an infantry division.
-Quigg enlisted in the Royal Irish Rifles (Mid-Antrim Volunteers) and was posted to its 12th Battalion as a private.
+Quigg enlisted in the Royal Irish Rifles and was posted to its 12th Battalion (Mid-Antrim Volunteers) as a private.
 His platoon officer was Sir Edward Harry Macnaghten, of the Macnaghten estate.
-The regiment was to form part of the 36th (Ulster) Division, which departed for the Western Front in October 1915.
+The battalion formed part of the 36th (Ulster) Division, which departed for the Western Front in October 1915.

-The 36th Division was stationed near Thiepval Wood from March 1916 and would be involved in the upcoming Battle of the Somme, for which it was tasked with advancing to Grandcourt.
-On 1 July, the opening day of the Battle of the Somme, Quigg's unit, starting from the village of Hamel, located on the north bank of the River Ancre, advanced through towards the German lines.
+The 36th Division was stationed near Thiepval Wood from March 1916 and would be involved in the forthcoming Battle of the Somme, for which it was tasked with advancing to Grandcourt.
+On 1 July, the opening day of the Battle of the Somme, Quigg's unit, starting from the village of Hamel, located on the north bank of the River Ancre, advanced towards the German lines.
 As it did so, the Irish soldiers encountered severe machine-gun and shell fire from the Germans.
 Quigg's platoon had to retreat on three occasions, beaten back by German fire.
 The final assault in the evening of 1 July left numerous soldiers of the 12th Battalion dead or wounded in "no man's land".
-When he became aware the next morning that Macnaughten, his platoon commander, was missing, Quigg volunteered to go out and to try to locate him.
+When he became aware the next morning that Macnaghten, his platoon commander, was missing, Quigg volunteered to go out and to try to locate him.
 He made seven trips into "no man's land", bringing back wounded soldiers each time.
 However, he was unable to locate Macnaghten, whose body was never recovered.
 Macnaghten is commemorated on the Thiepval Memorial.

 For his actions, Quigg was recommended for the Victoria Cross (VC).
-The VC, instituted in 1856, was the highest award for valour that could be bestowed on a soldier of the British Empire.
-The citation, published in the London Gazette read:
+The VC, instituted in 1856, was the highest award for gallantry that could be bestowed on a serviceman of the armed forces of the British Empire.The citation, published in The London Gazette read:

 Quigg was presented with his VC by King George V at York Cottage, in Sandringham.
 When he returned to Bushmills after the VC investiture, there was a large turn out to welcome him home.
 Lady Macnaghten presented Quigg with a gold watch in recognition of his bravery in attempting to find and rescue her son.
-Quigg, who was also awarded the Russian Medal of the Order of St. George (Fourth Class), returned to active duty and went on to serve in Mesopotamia and Egypt, ending the war as a sergeant.
+Quigg, who was also awarded the Russian the Order of St. George (Fourth Class) in February 1917, returned to active duty and went on to serve in Mesopotamia and Egypt, ending the war as a sergeant.